Extremal density for subdivisions with length or sparsity constraints: Preliminaries

-Proposition \ref{proball} implies that the vertex with large degree has large $m$-ball around it, and we postpone its proof in the appendix.
-A key property of the expanders that we shall use is to connect vertex sets with a short path whilst avoiding a reasonable-sized set of vertices. \begin{lemma}[\cite{KS}] Let $\varepsilon_1, k>0$.
+Proposition \ref{proball} tells that any vertex of large degree can expand into a very large ball of radius at most $m$, and we postpone its proof to Appendix~\ref{app1}.
+A key property of expanders that we shall use is to connect vertex sets with a short path whilst avoiding a reasonable-sized set of vertices. \begin{lemma}[\cite{KS}] Let $\varepsilon_1, k>0$.
 If $G$ is an $n$-vertex $(\varepsilon_1,k)$-expander, then for any two vertex sets $X_1, X_2$ each of size at least $x\geq k$, and a vertex set $W$ of size at most $\frac{\rho(x)x}{4}$, there exists a path in $G-W$ between $X_1$ and $X_2$ of length at most $\frac{2}{\varepsilon_1}\log^3\left(\frac{15n}{k}\right)$. \end{lemma}